-Sudden Death Syndrome (SDS) is one of the top four yield-robbing pests in soybeans.
-2014 the damage caused by SDS cost soybean growers more than 60 million bushels in lost yield, and the spread of the disease continues to climb.
+Sudden Death Syndrome (SDS) is one of the top yield-robbing pests in soybeans.
+Over the last five years, average annual damage caused by SDS cost soybean growers more than 44 million bushels in lost yield, and the spread of the disease continues to climb.
 SDS has been documented in almost every state where soybeans are grown.
-And while reported losses often represent 20–30 percent of a crop, yields can be cut by more than 70 percent.
+And while reported losses often represent 20-30 percent of a crop, yields can be cut by more than 70 percent.

 - SDS strips soybeans of production potential.
 But proper early-season preparations can help alleviate possible late-season losses.